ms1450/ms1450.github.io/_posts/2023-04-26-Types-of-Adversarial-Attacks-on-Deep-Learning.markdown

 - **Grey Box Attacks**: The attacker partially knows the model.
 - **Black Box Attacks**: The attacker cannot access the model’s internals and must operate without knowing the underlying details.

+> Understanding the type of access an attacker has to a model is key to implementing effective security measures.
+Familiarize yourself with the differences between white, grey, and black box attacks to better protect your systems.
+{: .prompt-tip }

 Given these constraints, black-box attacks are particularly notable because they represent common real-world attack scenarios where the attacker does not have insider information.

 ## Types of Black-Box Attacks

 Black-box attacks are primarily of two types: transfer-based and decision-based.

+> Black-box attacks are particularly challenging to defend against because they require no internal knowledge of the AI system, making them a common choice for real-world attacks.
+{: .prompt-info }

 ### Transfer-Based Attacks (TRA)

 In transfer-based attacks, adversaries typically perform white-box attacks on a substitute model to generate adversarial examples.
 These examples are then used to attack the target model in a black-box manner.
 This method hinges on the assumption that similarities in model architectures can be exploited to transfer adversarial examples from one model to another.

 ![Transfer-based Attacks(TRA)](/assets/img/posts/types-of-adv-1.png){: width="972" height="589" } *Transfer-based Attacks(TRA)*

+> Transfer-based attacks rely on the assumption that different models behave similarly.
+This can lead to errors in defense strategies if not carefully managed.
+{: .prompt-warning }

 Gradient-based Attack Methods**: Among the most prominent is the **Fast Gradient Sign Method** (FGSM) by Goodfellow, Shlens, and Szegedy.
 This method utilizes the gradients of the loss function with respect to the input image to produce perturbations.
 FGSM is known for its computational efficiency, as it requires only one forward and backward pass through the neural network.